Within the IATI activity standard it is expected that classifications information is provided for any iati-activity

 - A reporting-org can declare their own vocabulary, via using the RO (Reporting Org) Vocabulary code.

 - Multiple or singular policy-marker can also be described.
-Unlike sector, a percentage is not required.
+Unlike sector, there is no @percentage attribute to add.

 - The classifications of default-finance-type, default-flow-type, default-aid-type and default-tied-status apply to the whole iati-activity.
 These can be overridden within a single transaction via using any of finance-type , flow-type , aid-type and/or tied-status.